 Individual presence rate in endangered area Appl.: Average time of an individual engine crew member in the endangered area, i.e. where fatal injury is possible in case of a containment incident.
 Off times are considered within the individual presence rate.
 The conservative arrangement of the machinery space shown in Figure 1 has been used for determining the presence rate.
 Additionally, a value for a favourable engine room arrangement has been determined (which is not shown here).
 These arrangements have been regarded together with standard engine crews (chief, engineers, wiper, oiler, fitter) and by considering the activities of crew members in typical scenarios, i.e. during normal sea going, manoeuvre and harbour.
-The individual presence rate for 2-stroke main engine is 3.5% considering the conservative arrangement (and 0.9% in the favourable case).
+The individual presence rate for 4-stroke auxiliary engine is 2.3% considering the conservative arrangement.
 Please note that a specific turbocharger application might deviate from these values.